kjs29/nback/README.md

 ## Clone the repo from Github (Windows, MacOS)

-On your terminal type the commands below
+Copy & Paste the following code below in your terminal - The game will be downloaded in your `~/Desktop`

 ```
 cd ~/Desktop && mkdir pygame_nback && cd pygame_nback